gramineproject/graphene/Documentation/oldwiki/Run-Applications-in-Graphene.md

 the configuration file for Apache, and generate the HTML sample files (same as described in the [[lighttpd section|Run applications in Graphene#Running Lighttpd in Graphene]]).

-The server can be started manually via one the following commands:
+The server can be started manually via one of the following commands:

     make start-native-server  or  make start-graphene-server